gabrielantao/WaveFE/README.md

 # WaveFE.jl
+A simulator using CBS method to solve Navier-Stokes equations.

 ## How to install
 First clone the repo

 ```
 git clone https://github.com/gabrielantao/WaveFE.git && cd WaveFE
 ```

-then execute the Pixi (it must be installed in your system) instalation command
+then execute the [Pixi](https://prefix.dev/) (it must be installed in your system) instalation command

 ```
 pixi install
 ```

 and finally install the Julia packages.

 ```
-cd src
+cd simulator
 julia --project=. -e 'using Pkg; Pkg.instantiate()'
 ```

 Maybe you can get some warnings about `Warning: CHOLMOD version incompatibility` but you can ignore it for now.
 This is gonna be fixed in the future.

 ## Run the tests